ariutokintumi/ERC-20-Pre-initialization/eip/rationale.md

 ---

 Questions or feedback?
-See the [live calculator & theory](https://erc-20-pre-initialization.tiiny.site/) or open an issue.
+See the [conceptual live calculator](https://erc-20-pre-initialization.tiiny.site/) to understand the idea better, check the [testing results](../testing/test_results.txt) or open an issue.